UAVBench/UAVBench.github.io/README.md

-# UAVBench and UAVIT-1M: A Low-Altitude UAV Vision-Language Benchmark and Instruction-Tuning Dataset for MLLMs
+# UAVBench and UAVIT-1M: Benchmarking and Enhancing MLLMs for Low-Altitude UAV Vision-Language Understanding